michos10/Cybersecurity-Labs/README.md

 Setup a penetration testing environment using Kali

 ### Tasks Performed:
--Installed Kali Linux on VirtualBox.
+* Installed Kali Linux on VirtualBox.
--Verified network connectivity using the 'ping' command.
+* Verified network connectivity using the 'ping' command.
--Documented the setup process on GitHub.
+* Documented the setup process on GitHub.

 ![Connectivity-test](Lab1.Connectivity-test.png)